bridgettemj/bridgettezjacqueline/README.md

 <!-- TO DO: Add more information to the about me section with emojis -->

-Hi, I'm Jacqueline.
+Hi, I'm Jacqueline McCrief.
 I'm learning to code to create data visualizations.

 <details>
 <summary>A few of my favorite things</summary>